Healthdirect Free Australian health advice you can count on.

 What is potassium?

-Potassium is a mineral and electrolyte, meaning it conducts electricity.
-It is essential for all of the body’s functions.
-It helps nerves, muscles and the heart to function properly, as well as moving nutrients and waste around cells.
+Potassium is a mineral that is essential for all of the body's functions.
+It helps your nerves, muscles and heart to function well, and also helps move nutrients and waste around your body's cells.

 What does potassium do?

-The kidneys control potassium levels in the body and remove excess potassium in urine.
-If the kidneys do not work properly, potassium may build up in the blood.
-This can be a very dangerous condition because it may cause the heart to beat irregularly or stop beating.
+Your kidneys control potassium levels in your body and get rid of excess potassium in urine.
+If your kidneys do not work properly, potassium may build up in your blood.
+This can be a very dangerous condition, because it may cause your heart to beat irregularly or stop beating (cardiac arrest).

 Can I have too much or too little potassium?